MORRISBURG - PRESCOTT

 The seaway locks themselves are a pretty amazing feat and worth a visit.
 There is a informative visitors center along with snack shop and even a souvenir stand!.

-For those in a larger boat or who perhaps want to stay a while Iroquois East looks interesting if not outright sleepy.
+For those in a larger boat or who perhaps want to stay a while Iroquois East looks interesting and is called Golop Marina.
 The marina itself lives in one of the old locks now long abandoned.
-There is not much in the way of facilities and once you tie up check in at the green building.
-There is a port-a-john and picnic tables but that is about it.
+It appears one of the residents has an attitude re reporting of facilities thus no comment will be made about this location.

 Waddington is tucked on the United States shore behind Ogden Island a little west of Morrisburg roughly 5 milles downstream from iroquois.
 To reach Waddington you turn to the south of Ogden Island at red 88.
 However the water shoals at both ends of the island and maintain a running fix on your position.
 Other than the shoals you should have no trouble providing you watch for the tour boats which dock downtown.